css-materials/course-site/content/setup/git/github/index.md

 ## Make a repository in GitHub

 * Go to [GitHub.com](https://www.github.com) and login.
-If you haven't yet, sign up and create your account
+If you haven't yet, sign up and create your account (see Lecture 1)
 * Click the green "New Repository" button
     * Repository name: `myrepo`
     * Public